 E1/E2 = l1/l2

-• Potentiometer is also used to measure internal resistance of a cell.
+- Potentiometer is also used to measure the internal resistance of a cell.

-Conductor: A substance which allows passage of electric charges through it easily is called a conductor.
+- A substance that allows the passage of electric charges through it easily is called a conductor.
 A conductor offers very low resistance to the flow of current.
-For example copper,silver, aluminium etc.
+For example copper, silver, aluminum etc.